figurerobotics/colmap-pcd/docker/README.md

-# How to build COLMAP using Docker
+# How to build COLMAP-PCD using Docker

 ## Requirements
 - A linux based host machine with at least one NVIDIA GPU<sup>[1](#f1)</sup>.